ugosan/ugosan.github.io/_posts/Analyzing-Transactions-With-Elastic-Stack-Part-1.md

 title: Analyzing Credit Card Transactions with the Elastic Stack.
 Part 1 - Ingesting
 ---

-In this blog post I'm going to detail all the steps needed to load data from a CSV file into the Elastic Stack, so we can explore it, make visualizations, augment the original data and use more advanced techniques such as machine learning in order to
+In this blog post I'm going to detail all the steps needed to load data from a CSV file into the Elastic Stack, so we can explore it, make visualizations, augment the original data and use more advanced techniques such as machine learning in order to find some possible patterns in the data.

 * **Part I - Ingesting the data** (You are here)
 * Part II - Graph and other visualizations